josra/josra.github.io/charter/index.md

 Josra memberships will be renewed, and invoices for the membership fee sent out,  annually on the effective date of the individual member contracts.

-Funding can be used for:
+Josra pot is administrated by Praqma and used for:

 * Maintenance of existing features in an Open Source project.
 * Development of new features in an Open Source project.